Code-Institute-Submissions/eshop/README.md

 - Guests may also create their own new account on the website, which will be automatically qualified as a basic user.
 - Superuser accounts can only be created upon request, or testers may use the sample superuser account provided.
+- **Note: STRIPE Credit Card Test Checkout Payment** can be made with the test card number 4242 4242 4242 4242, any future card expiry date, any ccv, any email address

 ## UX